NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common cause

-The Cloudflare domain resolves to a local or disallowed IP address or an IP address not associated with the domain.
+The Khulnasoft domain resolves to a local or disallowed IP address or an IP address not associated with the domain.

 ### Resolution

 If you own the website:

 1. Confirm your origin web server IP addresses with your hosting provider,
-2. Log in to your Cloudflare account, and
+2. Log in to your Khulnasoft account, and
-3. Update the A records in the Cloudflare DNS app to the IP address confirmed by your hosting provider.
+3. Update the A records in the Khulnasoft DNS app to the IP address confirmed by your hosting provider.

 ___